 Form: Will + have + past form of a verb.
 The past form of a verb is usually verb+ed, except in the case of irregular verbs, which may have other past forms.
-(Have given, have slept, have finished, etc...)
+(Will have given, will have slept, will have finished, etc...)